 With the controlling mother the child's own personality is not allowed to flourish but rather the child develops a personality that the mother imposes upon them.
 It is a false personality or pseudopersonality and it is programmed to be dependent on the controlling parent, it is programmed to believe the manipulator, to care for and to put the needs and wants of the controlling mother first, second and third, with the individual's own needs a distant fourth.
 This pseudopersonality is very much controlled through fear and guilt.

 In cults, this same thing happens in that the cult superimposes a 'cult personality' on the members.
 People often recognize that a friend has been drawn into a cult when the friend starts acting differently, thinks differently and has different beliefs.
 The pseudopersonality never destroys the real personality but rather it just dominates it.
-When this person leaves the cult, and starts to work to undo the pseudopersonality, they are able to compare the cult personality with the precult, real personality and this helps them to see what exactly was done to them.
+When this person leaves the cult, and starts to work to undo the pseudopersonality, they are able to compare the cult personality with the precult, real personality and this helps them to see what exactly what was done to them.

 A child brought up by a controlling mother is not able to make such a comparison for obvious reasons.
-This is an added complication for someone born into an abusive situation (a family with a controlling mother or father or a cult) and means that the individual has to learn how to build their personality, their identity, almost from scratch.
+This is an added complication for someone born into an abusive situation (a family with a controlling mother or father, or in a cult) and means that the individual has to learn how to build their personality, their identity, almost from scratch.
 This explains why children of controlling mothers often say that they don't really know who they are or what they like or what they want to do with their lives.
 These issues can wax and wane depending on whether the pseudopersonality is very strong or weak.
 When it's strong, the programming leads the person to think that they do know what they want but when the pseudopersonality is weaker and the real, underdeveloped personality is more prominent the person may feel at a loss as to what they want.

 A double bind is a situation of being damned if you do and damned if you don't.
 Basically by following an instruction you are going against an instruction that functions at a more global level.
 For example, a controlling mother says to her child, 'Tell me what you are thinking.
 Answer me!'
 The child in that moment is actually thinking that the mother is wrong and hurtful.
 If the child says that, he or she is breaking the more fundamental rule of 'Never criticize or challenge your mother'.
 If the child speaks up, they get into trouble.
 If they don't speak, they get into trouble.
 This is a double bind and with a controlling mother there are typically many, many double binds in the child's life.